ecell/ecell4_base/README.md

 Linux
 -----
-Please use linuxbrew, see [homebrew-ecell4](https://github.com/ecell/homebrew-ecell4)
+Please use linuxbrew.
+See [homebrew-ecell4](https://github.com/ecell/homebrew-ecell4)

 Using E-Cell4 with jupyter
 --------------------------